sixth-sensei/password-complexity-checker/README.md

 * Rich module: If not installed, run `pip install rich` or `python -m pip install rich`
 * Emoji module: if not installed, run `pip install emoji` or `python -m pip install emoji`
 * Colorama module: If not installed, run `pip install colorama` or `python -m pip install colorama`

-**This tool is targeted at the following:**
-* System Admins: For user accounts audits
-* Cybersecurity enthusiasts: For online accounts security foolproof